 Centers must undertake activities that facilitate knowledge transfer, i.e., the exchange of scientific and technical information with the objective of disseminating and utilizing knowledge broadly in multiple sectors.
 Examples of knowledge transfer include technology transfer, providing key information to public policy-makers, or dissemination of knowledge from one field of science to another.

-Internal Application Requirements (all in PDF format)
+Internal Proposal Requirements (all in PDF format)

 The PI must be a full-time faculty member at an institution of higher education and have an established record of leading research teams.

 A PI or co-PI on one proposal in this competition may not be a participant in another STC proposal under review in the same competition.
 If a proposal is declined at any stage of the review process, a PI or co-PI on the declined proposal may then participate in another STC proposal.
 This eligibility constraint will be strictly enforced.
 In the event that an individual exceeds this limit, proposals will be accepted based on the earliest date and time of proposal submission (i.e., the first compliant proposal received will be accepted and the others will be returned without review).
-No exceptions will be made.

 Limited Submission Guidelines

-Estimated Number of Awards: 5
+Estimated Number of Awards: up to 5